cerialDX/copy.sh/README.md

 # copy.sh
-Copy to Clipboard CLI utility (currently X11 only)
+Copy to Clipboard CLI utility for Linux (currently X11 only)

 # Installation
 ## Dependencies